-Ocean Blue Wildlife group main goal is a quality of life for birds and other wildlife in the state of Oregon.
+Ocean Blue Wildlife group main goal is a quality of life for birds and other wildlife living on both land and in our one world Ocean.
 Wildlife Volunteers renew their connections to the land through hands-on conservation and resource management activities.

 Balancing wildlife preservation, human use and the influences of adjacent urbanization are challenges and opportunities that the Ocean Blue Project will continue to meet.
 Effort will be made to involve the public in aspects of the Wildlife Program.
 Our goals are to ensure that the region’s scenic lands are secure and that wildlife always has a place to prosper.